kartonfarkas/api_docs/source/suite/exports/export_changes.rst

 Exporting Changes
 =================

-Exports the selected fields of all contacts with properties that changed within the time range specified.
+Exports all contacts which have had a specific field updated during a specified time period.
+The contacts must belong to the given form or API source to be included.

-The contacts must belong to the given form or API source.
+The request starts a background export process and returns an Export ID which can be used to obtain further status information.

-The request starts a background export process and returns its ID which can be used to obtain the status of the export.
-The background process saves the results as a CSV file, either locally or via FTP on another computer.
+The background process saves the results as a CSV file, either locally or to another computer (via FTP).

-Local exports will save the CSV file to our own server which can be accessed via the WebDav protocol.
+Local exports will save the CSV file to our own server which can be accessed via WebDav.
 For a WebDav account, please contact Emarsys Support.

 .. include:: _warning.rst